Fuzzy Deutzia, Fuzzy Pride of Rochester

 There are a few cultivars that it could be such as ‘Plena’, Codsell’ or ‘Codsell Pink’, or at least their flowers look like this shrub.
 My grandparents planted this shrub possibly in the 1960’s so I have no way of knowing the actual cultivar name.
-So, this shrub is likely close to 60 years old…
+This shrub is likely close to 60 years old…

 Light: Full sun to part shade

-Size: 3-6 feet tall x 6 feet wide.
+Size: 6-10 feet tall x 4-8 feet wide.
 Well, ours was 13 1/2 feet tall.

-Flowers: White and pink bell-shaped flowers starting in late April to May.
+Flowers: White and pink bell-shaped flowers May-June.

 So, on 10-11-17, I finally pruned it.
 It was impossible to measure how tall it was, so when I started pruning, I measured the height of where I cut and the tallest stem after I cut it.
 The combined measurement was 13 1/2 feet.